-The World's Oceans in Trouble.
+The World's Oceans Are in Trouble.
 And So Are Humans, Warns U.N.
 Report

 The ocean’s role absorbing carbon and heat is a good news for humans concerned about the warming — at least in the short term — but it’s bad news for the underwater ecosystems disrupted by the change in the resulting change in acidity.
 Warmer temperatures lead to a spike in marine heat waves, which disrupt life much like a terrestrial heat wave.
 Meanwhile, higher carbon levels lead to ocean acidification and in turn contribute to a slew of effects, including the destruction of coral reefs.

 As with most of effects of climate change, the challenges of the changing ocean will not be distributed equally.
 Coastal communities will face sea levels that rise increasingly quickly.
-Event with urgent action to stem emissions sea levels may rise as much as a meter on average by the end of the century; if climate change is left unaddressed sea levels could rise several more meters, especially if Antarctic ice sheets collapse.
+Event with urgent action to stem emissions sea levels may rise by almost half a meter on average by the end of the century; if climate change is left unaddressed sea levels could rise by almost a meter, especially if Antarctic ice sheets collapse.
 “Sea level rise has accelerated and will accelerate further,” says Regine Hock, a study author and a professor at the University of Alaska, Fairbanks.

 The report also addresses the effects of climate change on what’s known as the cryosphere, or frozen water.
 Changes to ice coverage in the Arctic are “likely unprecedented for at least 1,000 years,” according to the report.
 Ice coverage is decreasing every month of the year, and coverage at the lowest point, in September, has declined around 13% per decade since 1979.

 The report is the latest in a string of influential reports from the IPCC.
-Last October, the organization released a landmark report warning of the dramatic consequences of 1.5 C of global warming, from the loss of the world’s coral reefs to the displacement of millions of people.
+Last October, the organization released a landmark report warning of the dramatic consequences of 1.5°C of global warming, from the loss of the world’s coral reefs to the displacement of millions of people.
 And in July the IPCC released a report showing how climate change is reshaping land.

 The recent reports come as world leaders continue to struggle to commit to a bold global agenda.
 The latest report comes just days after a Sept.
 23 U.N. summit that brought together heads of state.
 More than 70 countries committed to net-zero emissions, but the summit fell short of expectations.